jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_drilldown_workloadanalysis.md

 #### CPU / Duration
   Where the selected resource is CPU or Duration, the grid shows the time (ms) spent by the selected workload over the selected time frame on this resource.

- The % Total column gives the proportion of time spent on the selected workload compared to other workloads of the same type.

  The % CPU column is scaled to represent the percent relative to the available CPU time.
 The values are small as the available CPU time in milliseconds over an hour (the period selected) would be 1000 * 3600 * the number of CPUs.